Rockies vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has collected 134 hits with 20 doubles, a triple, three home runs and 28 walks.
-He has driven in 46 runs with one stolen base.
+- Arraez has put up 136 hits with 21 doubles, two triples, three home runs and 29 walks.
+He has driven in 47 runs with one stolen base.

 Arraez Recent Games